 Any expenses incurred will be borne by the child's family.
 Parent authorization must be on file for each prescribed and non-prescribed medication.
 Each prescription drug must be accompanied by a physician's/pharmacist's directions and in the original container.
-Each non- prescribed drug must be in the original container with directions for dispensing.
+Each non-prescribed drug must be in the original container with directions for dispensing.
 All medication must have the child's name on it, be delivered to a staff member, and shall not be in the child's possession.
 Anyone who administers medication has (a) specific training and (b) a written performance evaluation, updated annually, by a health professional on the practice of the five right practices of medication administration.
 Hand washing is a top priority at the center to prevent illnesses.
 The children and adults are required to wash their hands upon arrival for the day, after handling body fluids, using the bathroom, before meals and snacks, after playing in water that is shared by two or more people, after handling sand, dirt, or surfaces that might be contaminated, and any other times that might pose a health threat.
 Children will be shown the proper hand-washing procedures.
 Staff will be wearing rubber gloves for any type of contamination.
-The water in the water table will be changed before a new group of children comes to participate in the water play.
+The water in the water table will be changed before a new group of children comes to participate in the water play activity.
+Children with sores on their hands will not be permitted to participate in communal water play.
 Staff will maintain areas used by the children who have allergies or any other special environmental health needs according to the recommendations of health professionals.